-The United States Attorney announced that a Grand Jury indicted a former Virgin Islands senator with wire fraud and embezzlement of funds from the Virgin Islands Legislature.
-The former senator was arrested in Italy on June 29, 2016 and extradited to the Virgin Islands in late August 2016.
-To see the United States Attorney’s Press Release and Indictment, click here.
+The United States Attorney announced that a Federal jury has convicted a former Virgin Islands senator of two counts of wire fraud and one count of theft of federal program funds from the Virgin Islands Legislature.
+To see the United States Attorney’s Press Release, click here.

-Virgin Islands Inspector General Steven van Beverhoudt presented to the Committee on Finance the proposed Fiscal Year 2017 Budget for the operations of the Office of the Virgin Islands Inspector General.
-V. I. Inspector General van Beverhoudt is proposing a funding level of $2.1 million, which is slightly higher than the level provided in Fiscal Year 2016.
+Virgin Islands Inspector General Steven van Beverhoudt presented to the Committee on Finance the proposed Fiscal Year 2019 Budget for the operations of the Office of the Virgin Islands Inspector General.
+V. I. Inspector General van Beverhoudt is proposing a funding level of $2.468 million, which is almost 10% more than the level provided in Fiscal Year 2018.
+The proposed 2019 Budget includes the hiring of six additional auditors.
 To see the Virgin Islands Inspector General’s Testimony, click here.

 The Office of the Virgin Islands Inspector General investigated an allegation that a generator located at the Ivannna Eudora Kean High School was moved to the home of the Commissioner of Education.
 The investigation has confirmed that in fact the generator was moved to the Commissioner’s home shortly after the passage of Hurricane Irma.
 It has since been relocated to a storage area at the Adelita Canryn Junior High School.
 The Commissioner stated it was moved for security reasons and that her home was used at times as a base of operations and thus felt that her utilization of the generator was justified.
 We have concluded that: (i) the generator should not have been moved to the Commissioner’s home, and more importantly it should not have been connected; (ii) the administration of Ivanna Eurdora Kean High School should have been notified of the move; and, (iii) it probably could have been used in some other capacity for the Department of Education or the Government.
 To view the report, click here.